givemesomecoffee/host-classifier/README.md

+# Host classifier
-# this is basic App for checking type of host by its name
+this is basic App for checking type of host by its name

 APK can be found in proto_apk folder (https://github.com/givemesomecoffee/hakaton/tree/master/proto_apk)